curiouspengu/Radiance-Macro/README.md

  A macro for the Roblox game "Sol's RNG", including features such as obby completion and item collection, remote contorl, discord webhooks and more.

 ## Installation
-  - Download and run installer.bat
+  - Go to Releases and download and run installer.bat

 ## Features
 Radiance Macro has a couple of different features it is capable of.
 These include: